gruntwork-io/docs/_docs-sources/pipelines/overview/configuration.md

   # Configuration options below are ONLY for Pipelines Enterprise customers
   ###########################################################################

-  # Only set to true for delegated (vended) accounts from account factory
+  # Only set to true for delegated (vended) repositories from account factory
   is-delegated-repo: false
-  # Only set to true for infra-live-access-control
+  # Only set to true for infrastructure-live-access-control
   is-access-control-repo: false

   account-vending: